MMP for co-rank one foliations on threefolds: Special termination

 where $\Gamma$ is the sum of all the vertical prime divisors which are contained in a non-reduced fibre.
 Since $(\mathcal F,\Delta)$ is F-dlt and since any component of $\Gamma$ is $\mathcal F$-invariant, Lemma \ref{singcomparison} implies that $(X,\Delta+\Gamma)$ is log canonical.

-Note that if $X\dashrightarrow X'$ is a $(K_{\cal F}+\Delta)$-flip and the flipping curve $\xi$ is horizontal, then $F\cdot \xi>0$ for any general fibre $F$ of $f$ and, in particular, the strict transform $F'$ of $F$ on $X'$ contains the flipped curve $\xi'$, contradicting the fact that the induced foliation $\cal F'$ on $X'$ has non-dicritical singularities.
+Note that if $X\dashrightarrow X'$ is a $(K_{\cal F}+\Delta)$-flip and the flipping curve $\xi$ is horizontal, then $F\cdot \xi>0$ for any general fibre $F$ of $f$ and, in particular, the strict transform $F'$ of $F$ on $X'$ contains the flipped curve $\xi'$, contradicting the fact that the transformed foliation $\cal F'$ on $X'$ has non-dicritical singularities (cf. Lemma \ref{l_image_cont_non-dicrti}).
 Thus, we may assume that any sequence of $(K_{\cal F}+\Delta)$-flips preserves the fibration onto the curve $C$.
 In particular, any sequence of $(K_{\mathcal F}+\Delta)$-flips is also a sequence of $(K_X+\Delta+\Gamma)$-flips.
-Thus, termination follows from termination of three-dimensional log canonical flips. \end{proof}
+Thus, termination follows from termination of three-dimensional log canonical flips (cf. \cite[Theorem 2.3]{Shokurov03}). \end{proof}

 Thus, from now on, we assume that $\mathcal F$ admits at most finitely many invariant divisors.
 The proof proceeds in two steps.
 We first consider the case of lc centres transverse to the foliation.
-We then handle the case of lc centres tangent to the foliation by induction on dimension: supposing the statement is true for all $d-1$ dimensional lc centres, we then prove it for all $d$ dimensional lc centres.
+We then handle the case of lc centres tangent to the foliation by induction on dimension: supposing the statement is true for all $(d-1)$-dimensional lc centres, we then prove it for all $d$-dimensional lc centres.